 You can claim the deduction on Form 1040 or Form 1040A, but not on Form 1040EZ.

-However, your potential deduction isn't necessarily limited to $250 per teacher—so don't stop keeping track at $250.
+However, for tax years prior to 2018, your potential deduction isn't necessarily limited to $250 per teacher—so don't stop keeping track at $250.
 That's because your expenses in excess of $250 can count as "unreimbursed employee expenses."

 - If you itemize, you can deduct unreimbursed job expenses that exceed 2% of your adjusted gross income.